 - Hi Bixby, connect to my TV.

-Bixby looks promising on paper, but still doesn’t always work as advertised.
-It didn’t have the smoothest rollout, but it has improved significantly since its debut.
-Overall, Google Assistant is still the superior option in my opinion, although things could change with the official launch of Bixby 2.0.
+Bixby looks promising on paper.
+After a rocky rollout, it has improved significantly.
+However, it still doesn’t always work as advertised.
+Overall, Google Assistant is still superior in my opinion, although things could change as Bixby 2.0 evolves.

 Any thoughts or comments?
 Leave them down below in the comment section.